Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - Make regular commits after project change with quality description using commands: git add -A and git commit -m "message"

-- Use git push command in CMD for code commits
+- Use git push command in terminal for code commits

 MongoDB: